 We also use the advice from Change 4 Life, which offers tips and advice for having a healthy lunch box.

-Packed Lunch Guidelines for Children, Parents and Staff.
+Packed Lunch Guidelines for Children, Parents/Carers and Staff.

 Follow the advice for a healthy balanced meal and tips from change 4 life when planning and preparing packed lunch boxes.

 A healthy balanced meal can include a treat such a cake or biscuit but this should only make up a small portion of the overall meal.
 Usually, if an item is found within a ‘biscuit aisle’ of a supermarket and is of a reasonable size then it is acceptable to include.
-This could mean small biscuit or cake bar varieties of popular chocolate brands would be acceptable for example Milky Way cake bars.
+This could mean small biscuit or cake bar or varieties of popular chocolate brands would be acceptable, for example, Milky Way cake bars.

 No sweets or chocolate bars are to be included in a packed lunch.
 For example things like Haribo, Chewits, Starburst, Mars bars, Snickers, Milkyway, Bounty etc should be kept as a treat for after school.